alatiera/gnome-podcasts/README.md

 ## Getting in Touch
-If you have any questions regarding the use or development of Hammond, want to discuss design or simply hang out with nice folks, please join us in #hammond on irc.gnome.org.
+If you have any questions regarding the use or development of Hammond, want to discuss design or simply hang out, please join us in []#hammond on irc.gnome.org.](irc://irc.gnome.org/#hammond)

 Sidenote:

 There isn't much documentation yet, so you will probably have question about parts of the Code.

 ## Quick start